JULIELab/JULIELab.github.io/Staff/Hahn/publication.md

 Measuring the dynamics of lexico-semantic change since the German Romantic period.
 In Digital Humanities 2016 – Conference Abstracts of the 2016 Conference of the
 Alliance of Digital Humanities Organizations (ADHO).
 Kraków, Poland, 11-16 July 2016, pp. 545-547.

-B. Kampe, T. Duan,  & U. Hahn, Udo \[2020\].\
+B. Kampe, T. Duan,  & U. Hahn \[2020\].\
 'Allgemeine Musikalische Zeitung' as a searchable online corpus.
 In LREC 2020 – Proceedings of the 12th International Conference on Language Resources and Evaluation.
 Marseille, France, May 11-16, 2020, 969-976.

 J. Hellrich & U. Hahn \[2016\].\
 An assessment of experimental protocols for tracing changes in word semantics relative to accuracy and reliability.
 In LaTeCH 2016 – Proceedings of the 10th SIGHUM Workshop on Language Technology for Cultural Heritage, Social Sciences, and Humanities @ ACL 2016.
-Berlin, Germany, August 11, 2016, pp. 111--117.
+Berlin, Germany, August 11, 2016, pp. 111-117.

 S. Buechel, J. Hellrich & U. Hahn \[2016\].\
 Feelings from the past: adapting affective lexicons for historical emotion analysis.
 In LT4DH 2016 – Proceedings of the Workshop on Language Technology Resources and